senacor/InnoLabFacebookMessengerCodeCamp/Code_Camp/01_build_hello_world_chatbot/README.md

 ## 4. Configure Facebook webhook

-~~Run `npm run configure`~~ Unfortunately the claudia-bot-builder version 4.5.0 does not work with Facebook API version 3.3.
+~~Run `claudia update --configure-fb-bot`~~ Unfortunately the claudia-bot-builder version 4.5.0 does not work with Facebook API version 3.3.
 There is a PR pending fixing this: https://github.com/claudiajs/claudia-bot-builder/pull/133

 Navigate to your [Lambda at the AWS Web Console](https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions) and set an environment variable `facebookVerifyToken` with any secret value.
 We are going to use that secret later.